BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 guide in the documentation build.
 This helped minimize code duplication.
 However, there are a few key points to be aware of:

-- The README has links to logos and icons located in the ``sphinx/source/_static`` folder.
+- The README has links to figures, logos and icons located in the ``sphinx/source/_static`` folder.
 To ensure these links are correct when the documentation is built, they are altered and then the contents of the ``README.rst`` is incorporated into the ``getting_started.rst`` which is generated during the build and can be found in ``sphinx/source/gettting_started``.

-- The quick start guide based on the ``Titanic_getting_started_example.ipynb`` notebook in the ``sphinx/auxiliary`` folder is not automatically included (unlike all the other tutorials).
+- The quick start guide based on the ``Boston_getting_started_example.ipynb`` notebook in the ``sphinx/auxiliary`` folder is not automatically included (unlike all the other tutorials).
 For this reason any updates to this example in the README need to be reflected in the source notebook and vice-versa.

 Tutorial Notebooks